 - Avoid large meals, caffeine, and alcohol before bedtime.

 - Get regular exercise.

-You can’t control the mental health of your people.
-But you can recognize that sometimes what looks like fatigue is actually depression or anxiety.
+You’re not a doctor, so you can’t diagnose mental health problems.
+But you can recognize that sometimes what looks like fatigue is depression or anxiety.
 Some signs of mental distress include:

 - Feeling drained, tired, blah, sad, numb, lonely, or worried